kreshnaa-raam/forecasting/README.md

   ...
 ```

-And this example is model using an [XgBoost](https://xgboost.readthedocs.io/en/stable/) estimator to forecast AMI (meter) Hourly Load:
+And this example is model using an [XgBoost](https://xgboost.readthedocs.io/en/stable/) estimator to forecast AMI (smart meter) Hourly Load:

 ```python
 class XgbModel(AmiHourlyForecast, XgbRegressor, RegularTimeSeriesModel):